- This year’s Inspire conference is fast approaching

 8. Maximise your investment

-You want to showcase that you are the kind of company deserving of a presence at a conference as big as Inspire.
-To make the most of the experience, we invested time in writing blogs and sharing collateral from the show.
-We were also very active on Twitter during and after the show, and have continued to share videos and pictures from the week.
+It’s important to showcase that you’re the kind of company deserving of a presence at a conference as big as Inspire!
+To make the most of the experience, we invest time writing blogs and sharing collateral from the show.
+We stay very active on LinkedIn and Twitter during and after Inspire and share videos and pictures during the week.

 9. Calculate your ROI

-Ultimately, any company attending Inspire is doing so to grow their company.
+Ultimately, any company attending Inspire is doing so to grow their business.
 That requires revisiting your experience of the event soon after its conclusion.